Email icon

 Guide · 5 min read

-Why Commercial Aluminium Doors Drop and How They Are Repaired
+Why Commercial Aluminium Doors Drop and How To Fix

 A dropped aluminium door usually means the bottom pivot, top centre or transom closer has lost alignment or worn through.
 Diagnosing which lets you swap one component instead of writing off the door.